Fresh American Lamb

 is divided into thirds and shared with family, friends, and the poor.
 Lamb is also widely consumed during Ramadan (month of fasting) and Eid al-Fitr (the Festival of fast breaking).
-It is also customary for Muslims to sacrifice lambs to celebrate the birth of a child (two lambs for a boy child; one for a girl).
+It is also common for Muslims to sacrifice lambs to celebrate the birth of a child (two lambs for a boy child; one for a girl).

 The sacrifice is part of the traditional "aqiqah" ceremony.

 Per capita consumption

 In the U.S., the per capita consumption of lamb (and mutton) is very low, less than one pound per person (0.7-0.8).
 However, many of today's immigrants to the U.S.